Digital Twin Tracking Dataset (DTTD): A New RGB+Depth 3D Dataset for Longer-Range Object Tracking Applications: DTTD Dataset

 \subsection{Object Models}

-DTTD includes textured 3D model for the 10 DTTD objects.
-These models are scanned using the Polycam\footnote{https://poly.cam/} app using an iPhone 12 Pro with its camera and LIDAR sensors.
-For model refinement, we use Blender\footnote{https://www.blender.org/} to fix surface holes and texture pixels that are scanned incorrectly.
+DTTD provides textured 3D models for the 10 DTTD objects.
+These models are scanned using the Polycam app \footnote{https://poly.cam/} on an iPhone 12 Pro with its camera and LIDAR sensors.
+For model refinement, we use Blender \footnote{https://www.blender.org/} to fix surface holes and texture pixels that are scanned incorrectly.
 To make the collected scenes compatible with other existing datasets, part of the then DTTD objects overlap with the YCB-Video dataset \cite{xiang2018posecnn}.
 We use these 3D models to perform annotation of our data as well as generate semantic segmentation.
-Figure \ref{fig:objects} displays the collected models.
-Figure \ref{fig:objects_occurence} shows the distribution of the number of occurrence of the objects appearing in all scenes.
+Figure \ref{fig:objects} shows the collected models.
+Figure \ref{fig:objects_occurence} shows the distribution of the occurrence of the objects appearing in different scenes.
 The distribution is nearly uniform.